← Back to Home

 420 Homes Is Too Many.

-Kempston Rural has no shop, no pub, no GP, and around 330 existing homes.
-A 420-home development would more than double its size overnight.
+Kempston Rural has no shop, no pub, no GP, and around 225 existing homes.
+A 420-home development would almost treble its size overnight.
 This is not growth.
 It is structural transformation.

 About Kempston Rural